 Are Your Prescriptions Expensive?

-The out-of-pocket maximum for Part D medications in 2026 is $2,100, up from $2,000 in 2025.
+The Part D out-of-pocket maximum for medications in 2026 is $2,100, up from $2,000 in 2025.
 Once you reach this threshold, you pay zero for covered drugs for the rest of the year.
 This cap applies to both standalone Part D plans and Medicare Advantage plans with drug coverage.

 How Important Is Predictable Out-of-Pocket Cost?

-What to Verify Before Enrolling
+What Should You Verify Before Enrolling?

 For Medigap, confirm that your providers accept Original Medicare, which is a broader standard than participating in any specific plan network.